Grief counselors and police are at the school on Friday

 Grief counselors and police were on hand, and the principal led a moment of silence, Szalay said

-"Everyone is here for each other," Szalay said.
-"But a lot of us are moving on."
+“Everyone is here for each other,” Senior Garrett Szalay said.
+“But a lot of us are moving on.”

 The person who authorities say is responsible, 17-year-old T.J.
-Lane, was charged Thursday afternoon with three counts of aggravated murder, two of attempted aggravated murder and one of felonious assault, the latter related to the student who was "nicked in the ear" by a bullet, according to Geauga County Prosecuting Attorney David Joyce.
+Lane, was charged Thursday afternoon with three counts of aggravated murder, two of attempted aggravated murder and one of felonious assault, the latter related to an individual who was “nicked in the ear” by a bullet, according to Geauga County Prosecuting Attorney David Joyce.

-Friday marked the first full school day since the incident, a return that administrators and staff touted as key to helping people through the healing process.
+Friday marks the first full school day since the incident, a return that administrators and staff touted as key to helping people through the healing process.

 School superintendent Joseph Bergant said that staff spent two days working on the transition, expressing confidence that they’ll be ready to provide comfort and support to those still trying to make sense of this week’s carnage.

 Some students were with their parents in the school on Thursday and counseling has been made available at various locales since the shooting.